-The increase in current liabilities is related to the increase in matured interest payable and accrued expenses associated with the construction project.
+The increase in current liabilities is related to the increase in matured bonds and interest payable.

 The decrease in net position is primarily the result of the lack of funding to pay the current year debt service payments.

 Financial Analysis of the District (Continued)